Beterng/ClearChat-Bot/README.md

+This is a fork repo.

-Hi, we are just in dev.
+we are just in dev.
 See you soon.